7 Website Popup Mistakes That Kill Your Conversions (And What to Do Instead)

 Before you start reading this post, I want to address the elephant in the room: People hate popups.

-But honestly, we hate annoying popups too—the ones that are intrusive, generic, and irrelevant.
+In case you’re unfamiliar with Sleeknote, we’re a popup builder, so we live and breathe popups.
+But honestly, we hate annoying popups too — the ones that are intrusive, generic, and irrelevant.
 Those that hurt the user experience so badly that you reach for the close button and never look back.

 People hate popups because most marketers misuse them, or unknowingly fall into the common traps that I’ll talk about today.